Transact-Labs/commerce-components/README.md

         handleCallCaptureOrderCallBack(captureOrderCallBack) {
             captureOrderCallBack()
                 .then(resp => {
-                    // can also handle successful resp by listening to, order:success, event on <payment-form>
+                    // can also handle successful resp by listening to, order:success, event on <chec-payment-form>
                     // https://commercejs.com/docs/api/?javascript--cjs#capture-order
                     console.log('💸💸 YAY ORDER SUCCESSFUL!', resp);
                 })
                 .catch((error => {
                     // handle error from #capture-order request
-                    // can also handle error by listening to, order:error, event on <payment-form>
+                    // can also handle error by listening to, order:error, event on <chec-payment-form>
                 });
         },
     },